 This is what critical thinking is.
 But so what?

-From one perspective, it makes sense.
-If we had to think deliberately about every single action (such as breathing, for instance), life would be nigh impossible.
-It’s good that much of our thinking is automatic.
+If you think about it, this makes sense.
+If we had to think deliberately about every single action (such as breathing, for instance), we wouldn’t have any cognitive energy left for the important stuff like D&D. It’s good that much of our thinking is automatic.

 We can run into problems, though, when we let our automatic mental processes govern important decisions.
 Without critical thinking, it’s easy for people to manipulate us and for all sorts of catastrophes to result.
 Anywhere that some form of fundamentalism led to tragedy (the Holocaust is a textbook example), critical thinking was sorely lacking.